 Definition of Emotional Trauma

 Emotional or psychological trauma is a wound to the psyche that creates a lasting impact on an individual’s sense of self and safety.
 Unlike ordinary stress, a traumatic event shatters our fundamental assumptions about the world, causing feelings of intense fear, helplessness, and horror.
 The experience overwhelms our capacity to process it, causing the nervous system to become dysregulated.
 The memory of the event is not stored as a normal narrative but as fragmented sensory and emotional imprints.
+This fragmentation occurs because hyperactivation of the amygdala coupled with suppression of the hippocampus impedes normal declarative memory consolidation, leaving sensory inputs unprocessed.

 The Spectrum of Trauma: Big “T” and Small “t”